 AWARD FOR EXCEPTIONAL SERVICE

-The Award for Exceptional Service recognizes individuals who have provided exceptional service to Brandon University and/or the Alumni Association through a significant contribution of time and self.
+The Award for Exceptional Service is presented to a nominee in recognition of exceptional service to Brandon University and/or the Alumni Association through a significant contribution of time and self.